chgonzaga1/Cyber-Security-Notes/networking/Hypertext Transfer Protocol.md

 or tokens are applied.
 However it is not secured.

 Hackers can just intercept, read or modify the traffic.
-(Man in the middle attack) It is not recommende to type a password over a HTTP
+(Man in the middle attack) It is not recommended to type a password over a HTTP

 So it's recommended to HTTPS.